thenoiseinspace/team-profile-generator/README.md

-Sources used include: -Node documentation: https://nodejs.dev/learn/writing-files-with-nodejs \n *Class activities: 2, 11, 13, and 21 from the OOP unit and mini project from Node unit \n *Special acknowledgement to Jung's sample car generator walk-through in office hours\n *Study group (Lina Choi, Seamona Stewart, Noah Brunner, Steve Snavely, James Edwards) \n *Tutor: Omar \n
-*Focused study group: Derek Squad!
+Sources used include: -Node documentation: https://nodejs.dev/learn/writing-files-with-nodejs \n *Class activities: 2, 11, 13, and 21 from the OOP unit and mini project from Node unit \n *Special acknowledgement to Jung's sample car generator walk-through in office hours\n *Study group (Lina Choi, Brian Samuels, Seamona Stewart, Noah Brunner, Steve Snavely, James Edwards) \n *Focused study group: Derek Squad!
 With Seamona and Eric \n *Special thanks to my dad to working on this with me :)